How to Wire Electric Baseboard Heaters: A Step-by-Step Guide

 - Can you explain the thermostat wiring for 240v baseboard heaters?

 - The standard thermostat wiring for 240v baseboard heaters uses a double-pole, line-voltage thermostat.
-The two hot wires from the panel connect to the “LINE” terminals (L1, L2), and the two wires going to the heater connect to the “LOAD” terminals (T1, T2).
-A double-pole thermostat installation is recommended because it completely disconnects power to the heater for added safety.
+The two hot legs from the panel connect to the thermostat “LINE” terminals (L1, L2), and the two legs continuing to the heater connect to the “LOAD” terminals (T1, T2).
+A double-pole thermostat installation is recommended because it completely disconnects both ungrounded conductors for added safety.

 - Is a dedicated circuit for baseboard heaters always required by the NEC?